econ-ark/beyond-the-streetlight/beyond-the-streetlight.md

   - family-names: Carroll
     given-names: Christopher
     orcid: https://orcid.org/0000-0003-3732-9312
-title: Beyond the streetlight # required
+title: Beyond the Streetlight # required
 abstract: This repository provides an analysis of the trend in forecast errors made by the Tealbook/Greenbook(GB) and the Survey of Professional Forecasters(SPF) for measures of the unemployment rate and real growth in personal consumption expenditures from 1982 to 2017. # optional
-version: 1.0.4 # optional Version of the software released
+version: 1.0.5 # optional Version of the software released
 date-released: 2023-11-06 # required

 # REMARK required fields